Best Honey for Face Masks

 What to Look For

 Always use raw, unpasteurized honey for face masks—processing removes the enzymes and compounds that benefit skin.
 Look for thick, viscous honey that stays on the face without dripping.
-For acne-prone skin, choose manuka with UMF 10+ for proven antibacterial activity.
+For acne-prone skin, choose manuka with UMF 10+ for validated antibacterial activity.
 For sensitive skin, opt for mild honeys like acacia or clover.
 Organic honey reduces the risk of pesticide residue on your skin.

 Top Recommendations